Sai-VSA/Love-Letters/README.md

 ## User Stories: Love Letters Edition

-- As a user, I want to be able to shuffle the deck.
+- As a user, I want to start and end the game.
+- As a user, I want to start and end my turn.
 - As a user, I want to be able to look at the rules and list of cards.
 - As a user, I want to be able to draw cards from the deck.
-- As a user, I want to play cards from my hand.
+- As a user, I want to see and play cards from my hand.
 - As a user, I want to activate and respond to card effects.
 - As a user, I want to see the discard pile.
 - As a user, I want to see the amount of cards left in deck.
-- As a user, I want to start and end my turn.